weidwonder/terminal-mcp-server/README.md

-# Remote Ops Server
+# Terminal MCP Server

 *[中文文档](README_CN.md)*

-Remote Ops Server is a Model Context Protocol (MCP) server that allows executing commands on local or remote hosts.
+Terminal MCP Server is a Model Context Protocol (MCP) server that allows executing commands on local or remote hosts.
 It provides a simple yet powerful interface for AI models and other applications to execute system commands, either on the local machine or on remote hosts via SSH.

 ## Features